 The majority of meetings take place in Blackridge either at Beechbrae or at the Community Centre (EH48 3SW).

-To apply, please send us your short CV with a covering letter to explain your interest in joining us by 31 Oct 2017.
+To apply, please send us your short CV with a covering letter to explain your interest in joining us.
 Send these to (hello [at] beechbrae.co.uk).

 If you would prefer an informal conversation about your interest, please email our Project Manager, Ally Graham (hello [at] beechbrae.co.uk) to arrange a time or pass on details of other board members for further conversations.